 4. AI & Supercharged Sourcing Software

-In the last few years a number of tools have come into the market that go far beyond a typical database of candidate information.
+In the last few years a number of passive sourcing tools have come into the market that go far beyond a typical database of candidate information.
 These are supercharged sourcing tools that leverage AI to assist in automating high-volume tasks like searching across networks, building rich candidate profiles, and ranking candidates by level of relevance.

 Ferry’s recent survey found 69% of talent acquisition professionals believe using AI as a sourcing tool has resulted in higher quality candidates.
 Introducing a specialized sourcing software into your strategy can also enhance candidate resumes by using public data sources and social media profiles to paint a larger, more detailed picture.